5201 Junior Engineer

 - Proof of current enrollment in the final year of an engineering program.
 Applicants must meet the requirements established in the Graduating Engineering Student Program described below.

 a.
-Possession of a valid Certificate of Registration as a Professional Engineer in the State of California (PE license) can be substituted for possession of an EIT certificate.
+Possession of a valid Certificate of Registration as a Professional Engineer in the State of

 b.
 A Master's degree in Engineering (with a major in civil, mechanical, electrical, environmental, chemical, or transportation engineering, or a closely related field) from a college or university with an ABET accredited program can be substituted for the requirement in Minimum Qualification #1.